acd-engine/jupyterbook/_sources/Integration_DataSources_DAAO.md

 ##### Data Loading

-After making extensive preparations during the transformation process, it is now possible to map the corresponding entities/attributes of DAAO to the levels/attributes in ACDEA.
-Finally, related records were aggregated from the relationship level and updated into the related attribute of the original records.
+After making extensive preparations during the transformation process, it is now possible to map the corresponding entities/attributes of DAAO to the entities/attributes in ACDEA.
+Finally, related records were aggregated from the relationship entity and updated into the related attribute of the original records.

 On entity level, the DAAO entity projection is listed as follows: